slackero/phpwcms-extended/phpwcms-fancyBox/README.md

 phpwcms-fancyBox
 ================

-**phpwcms** jQuery FancyBox replacement for default Lightbox (SlimBox) integration with Swipe support for touch devices.
-Swipe support options are enabled only when more than one fancyBox item is detected.
+**phpwcms** jQuery FancyBox is a replacement of the default Lightbox (SlimBox) integration enhanced by with Swipe support for touch devices.
+Swipe support options are enabled  when more than one fancyBox item is detected only.

-Copyright (c) 2012 Oliver Georgi — oliver@phpwcms.de
+Copyright (c) 2012-2014 Oliver Georgi — oliver@phpwcms.de

+### Components

+**fancyBox** is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.
+Check [license](http://www.fancyapps.com/fancybox/#license).
+Copyright (c) 2012 Janis Skarnelis - janis@fancyapps.com

+**TouchSwipe** is a jquery plugin to be used with jQuery on touch input devices such as iPad, iPhone etc.

+---

 ### Installation

 Download related files and place content of folder **template** into the template folder of your **phpwcms** installation.

 ### Requires

 phpwcms with jQuery support Version 1.6 or newer.

 ### Configuration